Presidency of Bongbong Marcos: United States and the West

 Marcos and then-U.S. President Joe Biden at the White House during the former's official visit in Washington, D.C., May 1, 2023.

 Marcos meeting with U.S. President Donald Trump at the White House during the former's official visit in Washington, D.C., July 22, 2025.

-Unlike President Duterte, whose foreign policy boosted relations with both China and Russia, and strained relations with the United States, Marcos restored and strengthened the Philippines' relations with its traditional ally.
+Unlike President Duterte, whose foreign policy boosted relations of the Philippines with both China and Russia, and have strained relations with the United States, Marcos restored and strengthened the Philippines' relations with its traditional ally.

 Marcos with U.S. Secretary of Defense Pete Hegseth during the latter's official visit at the Malacañang Palace in Manila, March 28, 2025.

 Marcos shifted the Philippines' defense policy by approving five additional sites across the country for the Enhanced Defense Cooperation Agreement following the visit of US Defense Secretary Lloyd Austin in Manila in February 2023, risking invoking China's fury and dragging the Philippines into a US-China conflict over Taiwan.

 Marcos with then-U.S. Secretary of State Antony Blinken during the latter's official visit at the Malacañang Palace in Manila, August 6, 2022.

 Marcos (center) with then-EU Council President Charles Michel and EU Commission President Ursula von der Leyen during the former's working visit in Brussels, December 15, 2022.

 Marcos with U.S. Secretary of State Marco Rubio during the former's official visit at the Harry S Truman Building in Washington, D.C., July 21, 2025.

 Amid the growing tensions between China and Taiwan, in August 2022, Marcos and United States Secretary of State Antony Blinken reaffirmed of both countries' commitment to the Mutual Defense Treaty.